Key mixed migration characteristics

 As a mixed migration origin country

 The majority of Yemeni refugees and asylum seekers in the Horn of Africa are hosted in Djibouti where they do not require a visa to enter and are allowed to stay for 30 days, after which they should renew their visa, apply for refugee status or leave the country.
-According to an upcoming RMMS Briefing Paper, most Yemeni refugees and asylum seekers move into Djibouti due to the close historical ties between the two countries, an existing Yemeni diaspora community in Djibouti and the close land proximity between the two countries.
-(6).
+According to RMMS, most Yemeni refugees and asylum seekers move into Djibouti due to the close historical ties between the two countries, an existing Yemeni diaspora community in Djibouti and the close land proximity between the two countries.
+(8).

 Yemen is also a country of origin for men, women and children subjected to forced labour, and children and women subjected to sex trafficking.
-(10) Yemen’s political instability, weakening rule of law and deepening poverty has facilitated a conducive environment for increased trafficking activities.
-US Department of State’s 2015 Trafficking in Persons report notes that some Yemeni children, mostly boys, who migrate to Saudi Arabia are subjected to forced domestic servitude while others are forced into drugs smuggling or prostitution by traffickers, security officials or their employers upon arrival into Saudi Arabia.
-The report also notes that Syrian refugees who have fled protracted conflict in their country and moved into Yemen are also highly vulnerable to forced labour and human trafficking.
+(11).
+Yemen’s political instability, weakening rule of law and deepening poverty has facilitated a conducive environment for increased trafficking activities.
+US Department of State’s 2016 Trafficking in Persons report notes that some Yemeni children, mostly boys, who migrate to Saudi Arabia are subjected to forced domestic servitude while others are forced into drugs smuggling or prostitution by traffickers, security officials or their employers upon arrival into Saudi Arabia.

 As a mixed migration destination country

-Yemen is among the poorest countries with a low human development index ranking of 160, high youth unemployment and almost half of its population of 26.8 million lived below the poverty line in 2014.
-(11).
+Yemen is among the poorest countries with a low human development index ranking of 160 out of 188 countries, high youth unemployment and almost half of its population of 26.8 million lived below the poverty line in 2014 .(12).
 Nevertheless, despite these poor social and economic condition in the country and the on-going conflict that has displaced thousands of people both within and out of the country, Yemen remains an important destination country for migrants and asylum seekers from the Horn of Africa and, to a lesser extent, the Middle East (Syria, Iraq).
 The majority of registered refugees and asylum seekers in Yemen are of Somali origin and are granted prima facie refugee status by the Yemeni government.
 Other registered refugees and asylum seekers come from Ethiopia, Iraq, Syria and other nationalities (see figures in the section on refugees, asylum seekers and IDPs below).

 Refugees arriving on Yemen's shores make their way to UNHCR reception center.
 Photo credit: E. Hockstein/DRC

-Before 2008, Somalia was the country of origin of most refugees/asylum seekers arriving in Yemen, however since 2008 Ethiopian migrants constitute the largest proportion of arrivals into Yemen from the Horn of Africa accounting for nearly 90% of arrivals in 2015.
-Monitoring missions established in 2006 by UNHCR and partners along the coastal areas of the Red Sea, Gulf of Aden and Arabian Sea have recorded more than 520,000 Ethiopian migrants crossing into Yemen between 2006 and April 2016.
-The proportion of Somali arrivals into Yemen was 17% in 2013, 21% in 2014 and 11% in 2015.
+Before 2008, Somalia was the country of origin of most refugees/asylum seekers arriving in Yemen, however since 2008 Ethiopian migrants constitute the largest proportion of arrivals into Yemen from the Horn of Africa accounting for nearly 90% of arrivals in 2015 and approximately 83% in 2016.
+Monitoring missions established in 2006 by UNHCR and partners along the coastal areas of the Red Sea, Gulf of Aden and Arabian Sea have recorded more than 590,000 Ethiopian migrants crossing into Yemen between 2006 and February 2017.
+The proportion of Somali arrivals into Yemen was 17% in 2013, 21% in 2014, 11% in 2015 and 17% 2016.
 While Somalis tend to stay in Yemen, almost all Ethiopians consider Yemen a transit country on their way to Saudi Arabia, or other Gulf States (see below).
-According to RMMS Monthly Summary of April 2016, Ethiopian migrants reported paying between USD 365 – 455 for the journey from Ethiopia to Yemen.
-The average cost paid by Somalis from Somalia into Djibouti (via Loya-Ade) was approximately USD 50.
-From there, they paid an additional USD 150 to Djiboutian brokers who facilitated the journey through Djibouti and onwards to Yemen.
-(13).
+According to RMMS Monthly Summary of February 2017, Ethiopian migrants reported paying between USD 305 – 872 for the journey to Obock, including for some, the cost of the sea crossing to Yemen.
+The average cost paid by Somalis was approximately USD 40 – 150, including for some, the cost of the boat trip to Yemen.
+(14).

 Most Ethiopians do not register with UNHCR or government authorities in Yemen as they do not easily gain refugee status and aim to transit through Yemen into Saudi Arabia in search of better economic opportunities, either with smugglers or independently.
 There are thousands of Ethiopians also working informally inside Yemen – many in rural areas working as labourers (mainly on khat plantations) and herders.
 Some can also be found in specific areas of large cities such as Sana’a, Aden and Ta’iz.

 Yemen is also a destination country for women and children, primarily from the Horn of Africa, for sex trafficking and forced labour.
-(Trafficking in Persons Report 2015).
-Migrant women and children from the Horn of Africa, in particular Somalis and Ethiopians, travel to Yemen in the hope of finding employment in the country or further in the Gulf States.
+(TiP Report 2016).
+Migrant women and children from the Horn of Africa, in particular Somalis and Ethiopians, travel to Yemen in the hope of finding employment in the country or further in the Gulf states.
 However they are subjected to forced labour and sex trafficking for instance in Aden, Taiz and Lahj governorates of Yemen.
 The State Department report also notes that majority of child sex tourists in Yemen come from Saudi Arabia.